kervinck/gigatron-rom/src/gt1.md

 		rtarget(p, 1, wregs[0]);
 		break;
 	case SUB:
 		// TODO: attempt to swap the operands and turn this into an RSUB.
+For now, do nothing:
+		// - pattern matching during emit will allow us to handle constants, etc.
+		// - at emit time:
+		//     - if the RHS is in vAC, put it in ht
-For now, target the LHS in vAC, despite
+		//     - if the LHS is not in vAC, load it into vAC
-		// the increased chance of spills.
-		rtarget(p, 0, wregs[0]);
+		// - because we do not have any operand killing vAC, we need the SUB itself to kill vAC. setreg(p, wregs[0]);
 		break;
 	case ASGN:
 		// Assignments to VREG nodes may need targeting if there is no intermediate load through vAC.